RocketRace/viiru/README.md

 * Implement variable and list handling
 * Implement extensions (which includes pen blocks), as well as hidden blocks for compatibility
 * General code quality fixes all around (this has been a bit rushed)
+* Consider using a higher level library such as ratatui for UI
 * Implement custom blocks
 * Implement target switching, i.e. editing scripts of more than a single sprite (or the stage)
 * Implement static and dynamic dropdowns.
 This requires having access to multiple targets.